-Our future debt level may limit our flexibility to obtain additional financing and pursue other business opportunities.
+Our future debt level may limit our future financial and operating flexibility.

-As of June 30, 2007, Enterprise Parent had approximately \$4.82 billion of consolidated total senior long-term debt outstanding and \$1.25 billion junior subordinated debt.
-In addition, as of June 30, 2007, Duncan Energy Partners had approximately \$190.0 million outstanding under its credit facility.
+As of September 30, 2008, we had approximately \$7.2 billion of consolidated total senior long-term debt outstanding and approximately \$1.3 billion of junior subordinated debt.
+This amount includes approximately \$212.0 million outstanding under Duncan Energy Partners' credit facility.
 The amount of our future debt could have significant effects on our operations, including, among other things:

-- a substantial portion of our cash flow, including that of Duncan Energy Partners, could be dedicated to the payment of principal and interest on our future debt and may not be available for other purposes, including the payment of distributions on the Enterprise Parent common units and capital expenditures; - credit rating agencies may view our debt level negatively; - covenants contained in our existing and future credit and debt arrangements will require us to continue to meet financial tests that may adversely affect our flexibility in planning for and reacting to changes in our business, including possible acquisition opportunities; - our ability to obtain additional financing, if necessary, for working capital, capital expenditures, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - · we may be at a competitive disadvantage relative to similar companies that have less debt; and - · we may be more vulnerable to adverse economic and industry conditions as a result of our significant debt level.
+- a substantial portion of our cash flow, including that of Duncan Energy Partners, could be dedicated to the payment of principal and interest on our future debt and may not be available for other purposes, including the payment of distributions on our common units and capital expenditures; - credit rating agencies may view our debt level negatively; - covenants contained in our existing and future credit and debt arrangements will require us to continue to meet financial tests that may adversely affect our flexibility in planning for and reacting to changes in our business, including possible acquisition opportunities; - our ability to obtain additional financing, if necessary, for working capital, capital expenditures, acquisitions or other purposes may be impaired or such financing may not be available on favorable terms; - we may be at a competitive disadvantage relative to similar companies that have less debt; and - · we may be more vulnerable to adverse economic and industry conditions as a result of our significant debt level.

 Our public debt indentures currently do not limit the amount of future indebtedness that we can create, incur, assume or guarantee.
-Although our multi-year revolving credit facility restricts our ability to incur additional debt above certain levels, any debt we may incur in compliance with these restrictions may still be substantial.
+Although our credit agreements restrict our ability to incur additional debt above certain levels, any debt we may incur in compliance with these restrictions may still be substantial.

-Our multi-year revolving credit facility and each of our indentures for our public debt contain conventional financial covenants and other restrictions.
-For example, we are prohibited from making distributions to our partners if such distributions would cause an event of default or otherwise violate a covenant under our multi-year revolving credit facility.
-A breach of any of these restrictions by us could permit our lenders or noteholders, as applicable, to declare all amounts outstanding under these debt agreements to be immediately due and payable and, in the case of our multi-year revolving credit facility, to terminate all commitments to extend further credit.
+Our credit agreements and each of our indentures for our public debt contain conventional financial covenants and other restrictions.
+For example, we are prohibited from making distributions to our partners if such distributions would cause an event of default or otherwise violate a covenant under our credit agreements.
+A breach of any of these restrictions by us could permit our lenders or noteholders, as applicable, to declare all amounts outstanding under these debt agreements to be immediately due and payable and, in the case of our credit agreements, to terminate all commitments to extend further credit.

-Our ability to access capital markets to raise capital on favorable terms will be affected by our debt level, the amount of our debt maturing in the next several years and current maturities, and by prevailing market conditions.
+Our ability to access capital markets to raise capital on favorable terms could be affected by our debt level, the amount of our debt maturing in the next several years and current maturities, and by prevailing market conditions.
 Moreover, if the rating agencies were to downgrade our credit ratings, then we could experience an increase in our borrowing costs, difficulty assessing capital markets or a reduction in the market price of our common units.
 Such a development could adversely affect our ability to obtain financing for working capital, capital expenditures or acquisitions or to refinance existing indebtedness.
 If we are unable to access the capital markets on favorable terms in the future, we might be forced to seek extensions for some of our short-term securities or to refinance some of our debt obligations through bank credit, as opposed to long-term public debt securities or equity securities.
 The price and terms upon which we might receive such extensions or additional bank credit, if at all, could be more onerous than those contained in existing debt agreements.
-Any such arrangements could, in turn, increase the risk that our leverage may adversely affect our future financial and operating flexibility and thereby impact our ability to pay cash distributions at expected rates.
+Any such arrangements could, in turn, increase the risk that our leverage may adversely affect our future financial and operating flexibility and thereby impact our ability to pay cash distributions at expected levels.